adilkhan510/Dua.sh-V2/README.md

 # Dua.sh-V2

 ### This is the second version of Dua.sh, a platform focused on the muslim community.
+Current version can be found [here](https://dua.sh).
 There will be a lot of changes in this version.
 The roadmap includes some of the features that will be implemented in this version and some that might be left out.

 - [x] Home
 - [ ] Dua